ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 Please always remember to acknowledge the BioHackathon, CodeFest, VoCamp, Sprint or similar where this work was (partially) developed.

 # References

-Leave thise section blank, create a paper.bib with all your references.